Grant (Contract) AdministrationThis page is intended to show SCSU faculty how awarded grants are properly administered.

 In accordance with the policies of the Office of Management and Budgets, all personnel working on externally funded programs must complete a time and effort report which certifies after the fact the hours that have been worked and that the work that has been performed has been in furtherance of the statement of work of the activity charged.

-To ensure that SCSU is in full compliance with the OMB Circulars, this time and effort reporting shall be completed as follows:
+To ensure that SCSU is in full compliance with the 2 CFR Chapter I, Chapter II, Part 200, et al. Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards; Final Rule, this time and effort reporting shall be completed as follows:

-A. For Faculty performing work under release time or other salaried employees, the Time and Effort Activity report shall be filed monthly and certified by the Project Director/Principal Investigator or Supervisor if the person filling out the report is the Principal Investigator or Project Director.
+- For or other salaried employees Faculty performing work under release time or as all or part of their regular salary, the Time and Effort Activity report shall be filed monthly and certified by the Project Director/Principal Investigator or Supervisor if the person filling out the report is the Principal Investigator or Project Director.
 The Report will then be forwarded to SPAR for Retention.
 In the event that the time spent is not compensated by the grant, but rather counted as match for the grant by the university, the In-Kind Time and Effort Report shall be used.

-B. For Faculty performing work under 10.12 time, the Instructional Faculty Time Sheet for Grant Compensation for Non-Bargaining Unit Work Authorization shall be completed monthly and certified by the Project Director/Principal Investigator or Supervisor if the person filling out the report is the Principal Investigator or Project Director.
+- For Faculty performing work under any part time hourly or credit provision of the AAUP contract, the Instructional Faculty Time Sheet for Grant Compensation for Non-Bargaining Unit Work Authorization shall be completed monthly and certified by the Project Director/Principal Investigator or Supervisor if the person filling out the report is the Principal Investigator or Project Director.
 The Report will then be forwarded to SPAR for Retention.

-C. For Administrative Faculty performing work under 16.5 time, the Instructional Faculty Time Sheet for Compensation Authorization for Contract Grant Activities (16.5) shall be completed monthly and certified by the Project Director/Principal Investigator or Supervisor if the person filling out the report is the Principal Investigator or Project Director.
+- For Administrative Faculty performing work under 16.5 time, the Administrative Faculty Time Sheet for Compensation Authorization for Contract Grant Activities (16.5) shall be completed monthly and certified by the Project Director/Principal Investigator or Supervisor if the person filling out the report is the Principal Investigator or Project Director.
 The Report will then be forwarded to SPAR for Retention.

 The agreement should include the name, address, phone number, and Social Security number of the consultant, the Banner organization number, the duration of the agreement, the services to be provided under the contract, and the total compensation to be paid.
 A schedule of payment must be provided and the name of the university responsible monitor of this contract.